-Due to limited course offerings and scheduling conflicts, there are typically few students who are able to add optional courses to their program requirements.
-It should also be noted that our ELL certificate does not lead to a state licensure or endorsement.
-Review Current Year's Goal (2022-23) 7.
-Is your program preparing teachers in instruction of limited English proficient students in 2022-23?
+Review Current Year's Goal (2023-24) 7.
+Is your program preparing teachers in instruction of limited English proficient students in 2023-24?
 If no, leave the next question blank.
 Yes No 8.
 Describe your goal.
-Our goal is to have two new initial teacher candidates participate in our English as a Second Language Learner Certificate program in 2022-23.
-Set Next Year's Goal (2023-24) Set Next Year's Goal (2023-24) 9.
-Will your program prepare teachers in instruction of limited English proficient students in 2023-24?
+Our goal is to have two new initial teacher candidates participate in our English as a Second Language Learner Certificate program in 2023-24.
+Set Next Year's Goal (2024-25) Set Next Year's Goal (2024-25) 9.
+Will your program prepare teachers in instruction of limited English proficient students in 2024-25?
 If no, leave the next question blank.
-9. Will your program prepare teachers in instruction of limited English proficient students in 2023-24?
+9. Will your program prepare teachers in instruction of limited English proficient students in 2024-25?
 If no, leave the next question blank.
 Yes 9.
-Will your program prepare teachers in instruction of limited English proficient students in 2023-24?
+Will your program prepare teachers in instruction of limited English proficient students in 2024-25?
 If no, leave the next question blank.
 Yes No 9.
-Will your program prepare teachers in instruction of limited English proficient students in 2023-24?
+Will your program prepare teachers in instruction of limited English proficient students in 2024-25?
 If no, leave the next question blank.
-Yes No 10.
-Describe your goal.
+Yes No 9.
+Will your program prepare teachers in instruction of limited English proficient students in 2024-25?
+If no, leave the next question blank.
+Yes No 9.
+Will your program prepare teachers in instruction of limited English proficient students in 2024-25?
+If no, leave the next question blank.
+Yes No 9.
+Will your program prepare teachers in instruction of limited English proficient students in 2024-25?
+If no, leave the next question blank.
+Yes No 9.
+Will your program prepare teachers in instruction of limited English proficient students in 2024-25?
+If no, leave the next question blank.
+Yes No